|

 Payne, F. W.

-Francis William Payne was a Baker in the Merchant
+Francis William Payne was a Second Cook and Baker in the Merchant

 Navy, aboard the Cable Ship Alert.
-He died on 24
+Born on on 3 July 1906,

 February 1945, aged 38.He is commemorated on the Tower